nicksamuel/mouse-wiggler/README.md

 ## About

 Just a quick script for bantz and to practice my Python skillz.
+I guess indirectly inspired by Coronavirus situation and the majority of office workers now working from home.

 ## How to use